exasol/script-languages-container-tool/doc/user_guide/user_guide.rst

    exaslct generate-package-diffs --current-working-copy-name "11.0.0" --compare-to-commit "10.0.0" --output-package-diff-directory docs/changes/package_diffs/11.0.0

-The generated reported list the changed packages for each flavor found in the "flavors" directory, split by public packages (which are included in the final release Script-Languages-Container) and internal packages (which are not part of the final release Script-Languages-Container).
+The generated report lists the changed packages for each flavor found in the "flavors" directory, split by public packages (which are included in the final release Script-Languages-Container) and internal packages (which are not part of the final release Script-Languages-Container).

 Cleaning up after you are finished